wrahool/wrahool.github.io/_pages/about.md

 In a previous life, I wrote code for analytics start-ups in India.
 I have a Bachelor of Engineering degree in Computer Science and a Master of Science degree in Mathematics from [BITS Pilani](https://www.bits-pilani.ac.in/), India, and a Master of Arts degree in Communication from the University of Pennsylvania.

 I make up for not being very physically active by watching sports.
-I follow [Formula 1](http://formula1.com/), and am a supporter of [Arsenal Football Club](https://www.arsenal.com/).
-Yes, it's football, not soccer.
+I follow [Formula 1](http://formula1.com/), and am a supporter of [Arsenal Football Club](https://www.arsenal.com/) with the latter often involving an aching heart.
+Also, it's football, not soccer.

 I love to read, write, cook, and listen to podcasts, not necessarily in that order.